Are You Earning More Than Median Pay?

 See also our List of Top 100 Jobs in Singapore 2010.

-2. professional manager Says:
+1. professional manager on

 General rule of thumb is if the word “manager” appears in your title, you are a manager!
 There are a few exceptions, of course.